nick-f/t/README.md

 T_PATHS="~/Code /tmp/projects"
 ```

-Add a trailing slash to the path to also include that directory as an option.

-To include `~/Code` as well as any subdirectories of `~/Code`:
+Add a trailing slash to include the directory as well as any subdirectories.

 ```
 T_PATHS="~/Code/"